stelzinga/MF/Management_Framework.md

 Remediation consists of defining actions from the conclusions from Analysis, including improvement of the Control process itself (to solve False Positives and False Negatives).
 These actions need integration in Planning, Organising and/or Leading.

-Note that the above Control logic focuses on Results.
+Note that above Control logic focuses on Results.
 It is, however, possible to Control the Input as well as the manner the Result is achieved i.e. the Steps of the Process.
 In addition, the approach described above can be performed on a granular level as well as a higher level.
 As such it is possible to perform Controls on Input, the Steps and/or Result of individual Processes, of Objectives, or of entire Goals!
 When applied on a granular level it is often called Quality Control.

 Key deliverables of Controlling are:
 - Journal